maxfleck/moleculegraph/README.md

 - main goal: write code about molecules without the need to care abput molecules

-- easy semantics, agnositc against syntax
+- easy syntax, agnositc against semantics

 - string representation to describe molecules with focus on force-fields and easy mapping